 - Place one half of the mixture into one 6 ounce ramekin and the other half into another 6 ounce ramekin and set them aside.

-- Crush the 4 graham crackers with a rolling pin which will make about ¼ cup crumbs and place the crumbs into a mixing bowl.
+- Crush the 4 graham crackers with a rolling pin or a mini food processor. (this should make about ¼ cup crumbs) Place the crumbs into a mixing bowl.

 - Spoon the topping mixture over each of the ramekins (the ingredients will overflow a bit, press them down with the back of a spoon) and bake for 30 minutes until the topping turns brown.